Azakh993/Python-Quiz-App/README.md

 # Python Quiz App
-Welcome to the Python Quiz App!
+Welcome to the Python Quiz App; my first Python based project!
 This web-based application allows users to participate in quizzes on various topics.

 ## Overview
 The Python Quiz App follows a layered architecture pattern to ensure separation of concerns and maintainability.
 Here's an overview of each layer: